-Recently I lost my father to old age, my almost fiancé to untreated alcohol addiction, and stopped talking to my mother over politics.
+Recently I lost my father to old age, my almost fiancé to untreated alcohol addiction, and stopped talking to my mother over politics for a bit of time while we both cooled down.
 Now who says the Universe doesn’t give with both hands?!?!
 Compounded losses have a way of making themselves felt, immediately causing a significant and depthful life review.
 You know the kind, “Who am I?”
 “What am I doing with my life?” and my all time personal favorite, “How the hell am I gonna survive all this?”
 And in the moment, there are no answers, or at least that’s the way it feels.

 With so many losses piled high I found my emotional life turning off.
 Total shut down.
 No more tears.
 No, I didn’t suddenly start using Johnson & Johnson’s Baby Shampoo, my tears just dried up.
 Suddenly, I felt like a vacant wasteland inside myself.
 It’s all a bit apocalyptic, and how often do you get to use that word in your normal everyday communications?